giulong/spectrum/docs/README.md

 So, this is a useful way to avoid redundancy and to be able to change all the values with one key.

 When downloading a file from the AUT, you can leverage Spectrum to check if it's what you expected.
-Technically speaking, checking the file's content is beyond the goal of a Selenium test, which aims to check web applications, so its boundary is the browser.
+Technically speaking, checking the file's content is beyond the goal of a Selenium test, which aims to check web applications, so its boundary is the driver.

 Given a file downloaded from the AUT (so, in the `vars.downloadsFolder`), Spectrum helps checking it by comparing its SHA 256 checksum with the checksum of a file in the folder specified in the `runtime.filesFolder` node of the `configuration*.yaml`.